spacetelescope/stpsf/docs/jwst.rst

 **Offsets along the MASKLWB and MASKSWB masks**:

 Each allowable filter has its own default location along one of these masks.
-The appropriate offset is automatically selected in WebbPSF based on the currently selected filter name.
+The appropriate offset is automatically selected in STPSF based on the currently selected filter name.
 If you want to do something different, you can set the ``bar_offset`` option::

    >>> nc.options['bar_offset'] = 2.0    # Offsets 2 arcseconds in +X along the mask
    or
    >>> nc.options['bar_offset'] = 'F480M'  # Use the position for F480M regardless of the currently selected filter

-Note that just because you can simulate such arbitrary position in WebbPSF does not mean you can easily actually achieve that pointing with the flight hardware.
+Note that just because you can simulate such arbitrary position in STPSF does not mean you can easily actually achieve that pointing with the flight hardware.